Syllabus for ITS-231

 CO4 Discern desirable database design patterns and anti-patterns.

 CO5 Utilize best practices to secure databases, including configuring database user access.

 CO8 Build queries and indexes for analytical, aggregation, and operational reporting.

 You will need the following materials to do the work of the course.
 The required textbook is available from the University’s textbook supplier, MBS Direct.

 Database Programming is a three-credit, online course consisting of six modules.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, complete uCertify activities (quizzes and exercises), complete the uCertify Post-Assessment, and complete a final project.
+For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, complete quizzes, complete lab activities, take a proctored midterm examination, and complete a two-part final project.
 See below for details.

 Consult the Course Calendar for due dates.

 One or more of your course activities may utilize a tool designed to promote original work and evaluate your submissions for plagiarism.
 More information about this tool is available in this document.